maudeve-it/ILI9XXX-XPT2046-STM32/3B-DIRECT/README.md

 You finally can setup the last program parameters and run it!<br>
-Follow the below instructions if you like directly handling the display through the graphics functions in the library.
+Follow the below instructions if you like directly handling the display through the graphics functions in the library.<br>
+Otherwise:
+- if you like handling the display through TouchGFX using only buttons as input widgets, having  a minor impact on the overall performances, go to [(TouchGFX button mode) "How to" add this library to the created project](../3A-TOUCHGFX)<br>
-Otherwise, if you want to use the STM TouchGFX package, do not proceed here and go to [(TouchGFX) "How to" add this library to the created project](../3A-TOUCHGFX)
+- if you want/need to use all TouchGFX widgets (with the limitations imposed by these displays) go to [(TouchGFX full mode) "How to" add this library to the created project](../3C-TOUCHGFX-FM)<br>

 ## Parameters setup